kelseyhightower/event-gateway-on-kubernetes/README.md

 # Serverless Event Gateway on Kubernetes

 This guide walks you through provisioning a multi-node [Event Gateway](https://github.com/serverless/event-gateway) cluster on Kubernetes.
-The goal of this guide is to introduce you to the Event Gateway and help you understand its role in a Serverless Architecture.
+This guide also demostrates how events can be routed across a diverse set of computing environments including Function as a Service (FaaS) offerings and containers running on Kubernetes.

-This guide will also demostrate how events can be routed across a diverse set of computing environments including Function as a Service (FaaS) offerings and containers running on Kubernetes.
+The example [echo](echo-function) function and [echo](echo) application provide examples of how to handle events in the [Cloud Event](https://openevents.io) format leveraged by the Event Gateway.

 ## Tutorial